CharlesIrvineKC/mozart/guides/task_types.md

 ## Repeat Task Example

-The **Repeat Task** provides the ability to repeats a set of tasks as long a specified holds true.
+The **Repeat Task** provides the ability to repeat a set of tasks as long a specified condition holds true.

 Copy the following new code into the MyBpmApplication module: